spencermutch/spencermutch.github.io/projects/project2.md

 <p>
   Our phone unlock system, which we call AngleGuard, utilizes Augmented Reality (AR) to create a unique and secure way to protect your device.
 To unlock the phone, users must enter AR mode, place a virtual object and view it from a precise distance, orientation and angle.<br>
 This method ensures that accidental unlocks are prevented by requiring real-world surface detection, which only activates when a flat surface, like a floor or table, is recognized.
 It also requires a two-step interaction: Placing the AR object, and viewing it from a unique distance and angle.<br>
-With the ability to set multiple angles, distances, heights, and phone orientations as a personalized password, this system offers exceptional security strength while maintaining a small margin of error.<br>
+With the ability to set multiple angles, distances, heights, and phone orientations as a personalized password, this system offers exceptional security strength while maintaining a small margin of error.<br><br>
 <b>10 Initial Sketches:</b>
 </p>
 </div>